LogoLogo

 8. Once the script has completed successfully, restart the Unified Contacts App Service.

-9. To verify the successful deployment, navigate to the Unified Contacts App Service, select "Overview" and click "Browse".
-The health indicators on the left side should all indicate "Healthy".
+9. To verify the successful deployment, navigate to the Unified Contacts App Service, select Overview and click Browse.
+The health indicators on the left side should all indicate Healthy.

-It may initially take up to 5 minutes until the Unified Contacts backend portal is loaded.
+It may initially take up to 10 minutes until the Unified Contacts backend portal is loaded.

 Step 4: Configure Access to the Unified Contacts Backend